-American Train Dispatchers Department/BLE; Brotherhood of Locomotive Engineers; Brotherhood of Maintenance of Way Employes; Employees International Signalmen; Hotel Employees and Restaurant Boilermakers, Iron Ship Builders, Blacksmiths, Forgers and Helpers; International Brotherhood of Electrical Workers; The Mational Conference of Firemen & Oilers/SEIU; and Sheet Metal Workers' International Association.
+American Train Dispatchers Department/BLE; Brotherhood of Locomotive Engineers; Brotherhood of Maintenance of Way Employes; Brotherhood of Railroad Signalmen; Hotel Employees and Restaurant Employees International Union; International Brotherhood of Boilermakers, Iron Ship Builders.
+Blacksmiths, Forgers and Helpers; International Brotherhood of Electrical Workers; The National Conference of Firemen & Oilers/SEIU; and Sheet Metal Workers' International Association.

-with respect to the request that the Board authorize the Applicants to "use November 1996 to create the base line for rail carrier employees covered by collective bargaining agreements" in developing their statements as to the impact on the CSX/NS acquisition of control division of Conrail ("Transaction") on employees of the carriers involved.
-Petition for Waiver or Clarification (CSX/NS-10) at 23.
+with respect to the request that the Board authorize the Applicants to "use November 1996 to create the base line for rail carrier employees covered by collective bargaining agreements" in developing their statements as to the impact on the CSX/NS acquisition of control/division of Conrail ("Transaction") on employees of the carriers involved.
+Petition for Waiver r Clarification (CSX/NS-10) at 23.
 The ARU opposes this request of the Applicants because it would be highly prejudicial to employees of the railroads involved, especially those represented by the Brotherhood of Maintenance of Way Employees ("BMWE").